Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 ## FAQ

 <details>
-<summary>Why do we need to save a client token and make an API call using Embloy's SDKs before redirecting the user instead of just hardcoding a link to a job (e.g., `embloy.com/apply?jobPostingId=...`)?</summary>
+<summary>Why do I need to save a client token and make an API call using Embloy's SDKs before redirecting the user instead of just hardcoding a link to a job (e.g., `embloy.com/apply?jobPostingId=...`)?</summary>

 _There are two reasons for this:_